familyaria/ftuprime/README.md

 - Mirror Telegram files to google drive
 - Mirror all youtube-dl supported links
 - Extract zip, rar, tar and many supported file types and uploads to google drive
-- Copy files from someone's drive to your drive (using Autorclone)
+- Copy files from someone's drive to your drive (using Rclone)
 - Service account support in cloning and uploading
 - Download progress
 - Upload progress